Lead - nutritional considerations

 - Run tap water for a minute before drinking or cooking with it.

-- If your water has been tested high in lead, consider installing an effective filtering device or switch to bottled water for drinking and cooking.
+- If your water has tested high in lead, consider installing an effective filtering device or switching to bottled water for drinking and cooking.

 - Avoid canned goods from foreign countries until the ban on lead soldered cans goes into effect.